highlight/highlight/docs-content/getting-started/4_backend-sdk/ruby/rails.md

 ---
-title: Rails
+toc: Rails
-heading: Using highlight.io with Ruby on Rails
+title: Using highlight.io with Ruby on Rails
 slug: rails
 quickstart: true
 ---